jimmieego/reading-notes/CSS/CSS-in-Depth.md

 - Elements with a `table-cell` display don’t have a margin, so they won’t collapse.
 This also applies to `table-row` and most other table display types.
 Exceptions are `table`, `table-inline`, and `table-caption`.

 ### Spacing elements within a container

+`* + *` targets any element that immediately follows any other element.
+That is, it selects all elements on the page that aren’t the first child of their parent.
+You’ll have to override it in places where you don’t want it to apply.